-About Us: Chelsea District Library is a not-for-profit organization whose mission is engage, inspire, and equip through evolving services and resources.
-The library currently serves 15,010 residents in the Chelsea area including the City of Chelsea plus Dexter, Lima, Lyndon and Sylvan townships.
-More than 16,000 individuals visit the library each month.
+Chelsea District Library (CDL) is a not-for-profit organization whose mission is to engage, inspire, and equip through evolving services and resources.
+CDL currently serves 16,126 residents in the Chelsea library district—City of Chelsea, Lyndon and Sylvan Townships, and the portions of Lima and Dexter Townships within the Chelsea School District.

 For more information visit www.chelseadistrictlibrary.org.